rubenhensen/sac2c/tests/README.md

 ctests -j5
 ```

-For each test cmake generates a call to a script
+For each test, cmake generates a call to a script
 `<cmake-build-dir>/tests/scripts/run.sh <sac-test-file>`.
 For debugging
-purposes this process can be done manually:
+purposes, this process can be done manually:
 ```
 cd build/tests
 ./scripts/run.sh test-trivial.sac